 The FTS works to enrich our children’s school experience, strengthen the school community, raise funds to help enhance the facilities of the school and ensure that our children get the most out of their time here.
 Thank you very much for your support and we look forward to seeing you at events around the school.

 The FTS is the link between parents and the school community across the Senior and Prep Schools.
-This year we have decided to have Year Group Reps, and these Reps will be the first point of contact for you for the ‘other’ (non education related), practical and social aspects of Truro School life, such as uniform, lost property, getting to know other parents, local area information, etc. A list of the Year Group Reps and their email addresses is available from the school office or via email email@example.com.
+In the Prep, we have Class Reps and in the Senior, we have Year Group Reps.
+These Reps will be the first point of contact for you for the ‘other’ (non education related), practical and social aspects of Truro School life, such as uniform, lost property, getting to know other parents, local area information, etc. A list of the Class and Year Group Reps and their email addresses is available from the school office or via email firstname.lastname@example.org.

 The FTS organises regular events at the Prep and Senior Schools – past events include the Quiz and Curry night, the Fun Triathlon, the Christmas and Summer Fairs and the Cream Tea Stall at the Truro School Sports Day.If you would like to help out at events or get involved with the FTS, or for any other information, please send an email to email@example.com